Invisible Text Copy & Paste – Blank Space Unicode Characters

 Frequently Asked Questions

-Common questions about invisible characters, how to use them in usernames, why they sometimes stop working, and how to pick the right one for each platform.
+Common questions about invisible characters, how to use them in usernames, why they sometimes stop working, and how to pick the right one for each platform — updated for 2026.

 How do I create a fully blank username?